jwmullally/iscsi-target-ramdisk/README.md

   * Connect -> Advanced Options -> Enable CHAP log on: Name, Target secret = `"user_in"` -> `<user>`, `<password>`.

+  * Perform mutual authentication: Enabled.

   * Add this connection to the list of Favorite Targets: Enabled.

+* Install the driver for the network card used by the initiator.
+(TODO: How?)

-* Set your network card driver to start during early boot:
+* Set your network card driver to start during early boot.
+(Seems not always necessary, first try PXE booting without this).

   * E.g. Intel 82574L (e1000e) (e1i65x64.sys): `[HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\e1i65x64]`: `Start` = `0`